iamkirankumaryadav/Library/Data Science/Cross Validation.md

 ### **Grid Search:**
 - Grid Search CV is used to find the best combination of hyperparameters for a model, especially on small datasets.
+- Defines a grid of possible hyperparameter values.
-- It evaluates the model with every possible combination of hyperparameters within a predefined grid.
+- Evaluates the model with every possible combination of hyperparameters within a predefined grid.
 - This process is called hyperparameter tuning, finding the optimal set of parameters.
+- Select the combination that gives the best performance metric.
-- Different hyperparameter combinations are tested to improve the performance metric.
+- Different hyperparameter combinations are tested to get the best performance metric.
 - Grid Search CV tries all possible combinations and returns the best set of parameters based on the test set performance.
 - It’s great for small datasets but is time-consuming and resource-heavy.
 - Grid Search can lead to overfitting and isn’t ideal for large or complex datasets.